 A clear pest report, for example, could then become a selling point and a benefit for a buyer.
-Buyers often worry about unknown facts when buying a home, and by providing a pest report in advance, it would be one less thing for a buyer to worry about.
+Buyers often worry about unknown facts when buying a home.
+By providing a pest report in advance, it would be one less thing for concern from the buyer.
 In some local communities, it is standard to give a buyer all of the seller's disclosures before an offer is presented.

 For example, some neighboring cities in northern California adopt opposite practices.
-In the San Francisco Bay Area, buyers receive disclosures from the sellers up front, before submitting a purchase contract.
-In Sacramento, less than 100 miles away, buyers receive disclosures after their offer is accepted.
+In the San Francisco Bay Area, buyers commonly receive disclosures from the sellers upfront, before submitting a purchase contract.
+But, in Sacramento—less than 100 miles away—buyers receive disclosures after their offer is accepted in most cases.

-When Does it Make Sense for a Buyer to Pay for a Home Pest Inspection?
+When a Buyer Should Pay for a Home Pest Inspection

 A buyer should obtain a pest inspection for two reasons:

-- When the seller does not provide a pest inspection, and
+- When the seller does not provide a pest inspection

 A pest inspection is generally fairly inexpensive.
 A pest company might vary pricing depending on whether the foundation is raised or slab and on the number of stories or square footage.
-Prices vary from $50 to $200.
+Prices vary from around $50 to $280.

 The main problem a seller faces if a buyer pays for the pest report is the seller has no control over the quality of that pest inspection.
 In California, it is filed with the Pest Control Board and a matter of public record.